mrivi/avoidance/README.md

 At the land position, the vehicle will start to descend towards the ground until it is at `loiter_height` from the ground/obstacle.
 Then it will start loitering to evaluate the ground underneeth.
 If the ground is flat, the vehicle will continue landing.
 Otherwise it will evaluate the close by terrain in a squared spiral pattern until it finds a good enough ground to land on.

-The size of the squared shape patch of terrain below the vehicle that is evaluated by the algorithm can be changed to suit different vehicle sizes with the WaypointGeneratorNode parameter `smoothing_land_cell`.
-The algorithm behaviour will also be affected by the height at which the decision to land or not is taken (`loiter_height` parameter in WaypointGeneratorNode) and by the size of neighborhood filter smoothing (`smoothing_size` in LandingSiteDetectionNode).

-For different cameras you might also need to tune the thresholds on the number of points in each bin, standard deviation and mean.
 # Run on Hardware

 ## Prerequisite